voran/supply-chain/Readme.md

 ## Testing
 Tests have been developed to test the happy case (create bounty -> create submission -> approve submission), as well as different boundary conditions and failure scenarios, including:
 * Trying to create a bounty with an already existing id
+* Trying to create a bounty when contract is paused.
 * Trying to create a submission for an already existing submission
 * Trying to create a submission for a non-existent bounty.
+* Trying to create a submission when contract is paused.
 * Trying to accept/reject a submission for a bounty you don't own.
 * Trying to accept/reject a submission which is already accepted/rejected.
 * Trying to accept/reject a submission when the bounty already has an accepted submission.
+* Trying to accept/reject a submission when contract is paused.
+* Trying to emergency stop/resume contract when not contract owner.

 ```
 truffle test